Table of Contents

 When using the wheelbase, you may encounter issues such as force feedback weakening, disappearing, or intermittent interruptions.
 In some cases, the wheelbase may overheat or restart automatically.
-Below are three common factors that may affect wheelbase performance—voltage, temperature, and force feedback—along with corresponding troubleshooting methods.
+Below are three common factors that may affect wheelbase performance — voltage, temperature, and force feedback — along with corresponding troubleshooting methods.

 1. Voltage Issues: Preventing Power Interruptions or Drops

-The Moza wheelbase requires stable and sufficient power to function properly.
+The MOZA wheelbase requires stable and sufficient power to function properly.
 If you experience disconnection, automatic recalibration, or weakened force feedback during gameplay, check the following:

-✅ Power Connection
+Power Connection

-• Plug directly into a wall outlet.
+Plug directly into a wall outlet.
+Avoid using:

 • Extension cords